Solid Cache in Rails 8: When the Database Is the Right Cache

 Solid Cache is specifically about the cache store behind Rails caching APIs.

 A slightly slower cache that holds far more data often outperforms a faster cache that evicts too aggressively, because cache misses are expensive.
-Modern SSD-backed databases handle 50,000+ random reads per second, and production cache performance depends more on hit rate, eviction behavior, and operational overhead than on raw latency.
+Solid Cache is betting on modern SSD-backed databases being fast enough for most cache reads, while giving you far more practical cache capacity than a small memory-only Redis instance.
+Cache performance under real traffic depends on hit rate, eviction behavior, and operational overhead, not only raw latency.

 Rails 8 defaults and the "skip-solid" escape hatch

-Rails 8 enables Solid Cache by default in new applications.
+Rails 8 enables Solid Cache by default in new applications that use the Solid stack.
 Opt out with --skip-solid when generating a new app if you prefer Redis or Memcached.
 Solid Cache is a default, not a mandate - Rails still supports all cache store backends.

-For more context on the broader Rails 8 feature set, including how Solid Cache fits alongside Solid Queue and Solid Cable, that post covers the full picture.
+For more context on the broader Rails 8 Solid Stack, including how Solid Cache fits alongside Solid Queue and Solid Cable, the hub overview covers the full picture.

 How Solid Cache behaves: eviction and retention

 Solid Cache uses a FIFO (first in, first out) eviction strategy instead of Redis-style LRU.
-It tracks size and age limits, expiring old entries in batches when thresholds are hit.
-In practical terms:
+It tracks size and age limits and expires the oldest entries in batches when thresholds are hit.

-This is not as theoretically optimal as LRU for certain access patterns, but FIFO is simpler to manage and predictable, and a larger cache can compensate for less clever eviction.
+FIFO is not as theoretically optimal as LRU for some access patterns, but it is simple and predictable, and a larger cache compensates for less clever eviction.
+What you should actually check is whether your hit rate holds up once the cache is full and eviction starts.
+If it does, the eviction algorithm is a non-topic.

 Installation and setup